“I can’t wait to read your book!”

 If you enjoy reading this newsletter, please do me a favor and forward it

-Strong Strings.
+to someone who might enjoy learning more about Strong Strings.
 As a first time author (without main character illustrations 😜) I need all the help I can get!

 Follow Gretchen on Social Media: